 Embarking on a graduate degree program is an exciting and challenging decision.
+The Augsburg MBA is a rigorous and intensive educational experience.
+The Augsburg MBA is practical and "handson," focusing on applicable skills and knowledge designed to increase your ability to think, analyze and act.
 The Augsburg MBA provides students a unique opportunity to investigate business cultures and practices through a faculty-led international experience.
 Our curriculum integrates the global experience of our faculty and reflects Augsburg's mission of developing leaders grounded in values, purpose, and vocation.

-The Augsburg MBA is a demanding and proven accelerated program focusing on practical skills, knowledge, and teamwork built on a foundation of ethical decision-making.
+The Augsburg MBA is a proven accelerated program focusing on practical skills, knowledge, and teamwork; while built on a foundation of ethical decision-making.
 The Augsburg MBA additionally offers students the ability to include enhanced instructions in several professional business disciplines.
 We invite students to challenge themselves and their classmates to bring a new and expanded focus through guided reflection and examination.